vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 boundedByEpsilon x = forall i j . -epsilon <= x ! i ! j <= epsilon
 ```

-Using the Eucledian distance would require a slightly more complicated
+Using the Euclidean distance would require a slightly more complicated
 definition, which we will do as an exercise.

 We now define what it means for the network to be robust around an image `x`